Policies

 Notes to accompany the tax reconciliation

-The majority of the Group's profits are earned in the UK with the standard rate of corporation tax being 19 per cent for the year to 31 December 2022.
-The UK corporation tax rate will increase to 25 per cent from 2023 and the deferred tax has been calculated at 25 per cent, which is the rate at which it is expected to unwind in the future using rates enacted at the balance sheet date.
+The majority of the Group’s profits are earned in the UK with an average rate of corporation tax being 23.5 per cent for the year to 31 December 2023.
+The UK corporate tax rate increased to 25 per cent from April 2023 and the deferred taxation liability at 31 December 2023 has been calculated at 25 per cent, which is the rate at which the deferred tax is expected to unwind in the future.

 Capital allowances are tax reliefs provided in law for the expenditure the Group makes on fixed assets.
 The rates are determined by Parliament annually, and spread the tax relief due over a number of years.
 This contrasts with the accounting treatment for such spending, where the expenditure on fixed assets is treated as an investment with the cost then being spread over the anticipated useful life of the asset, and/or impaired if the value of such assets is considered to have reduced materially.

-The different accounting treatment of fixed assets and intangible assets for tax and accounting purposes is one reason why the taxable income of the company is not the same as its accounting profit.
-During the year to 31 December 2022 the depreciation charge for the year exceeded the capital allowances due to the Group.
+The different accounting treatment of fixed assets for tax and accounting purposes is one reason why the taxable income of the Group is not the same as its accounting profit.

-The Group's overseas operations comprise a manufacturing operation in Belgium and sales and administration offices in the USA and China.
-The sales of the units, in total, were under 4 percent of the Group's turnover in the year to 31 December 2022.
+The Group’s overseas operations comprise a manufacturing operation in Belgium up until its disposal on 13 April 2023 and sales and administration offices in the USA and China.
+The sales of these units, in total, were under 5 per cent of the Group’s turnover in the year ended 31 December 2023.
 In total, the trading profits were not material and a minimal amount of tax is due to be paid overseas.

 Deferred taxation

 Deferred taxation liabilities represent sums that might become payable as tax in future years as a result of transactions that have occurred in the current year.
-The explanation as to why such liabilities may arise is included in the notes to the tax reconciliation above.
+The explanation as to why such liabilities may arise is included in the notes to the tax reconciliation (Note 7).

 Marshalls overseas subsidiaries

-Marshalls NV is a company incorporated in, and tax resident in, Belgium which manufactures and sells landscape products.
-Marshalls NV has not paid corporation tax in 2022 because the company has utilised brought forward losses in the period.
+Marshalls NV was disposed of on 14 April 2023.
+Is a company incorporated in, and tax resident in, Belgium which manufactures and sells landscape products.
+Marshalls NV did not pay corporation tax in 2023 because the company has utilised brought forward losses in the period.

 Marshalls Xiamen Import Export Company Limited is a company incorporated in China and is tax resident in China.
 The company is not a trading company, it provides quality assurance services to the Marshalls Mono Limited and expenses incurred are borne by the UK